lenilsonjr/Blog/content/laziness.md

 # So, what should I do?

-I should probably stop with the fast travel hype, and exchange places only every three months or so.
+I should probably stop with the fast travel hype, and change places only every three months or so.

 Also, taking care of my body is a nice idea and creating a effective routine for the day is a must.

 I dunno how I'm going to engineer these changes yet, but they must happen.
 Otherwise I'm pretty fucked.

+At this point, I should probably be working something like ten hours a day, sleeping eight hours and taking care of myself in the remaining time.

 That's it!
 Let's see if I'm less naive this time.
 If you have a book to recommend me on the subject *(discipline, focus, habits, routines, consistency)*, shout me a [tweet](https://twitter.com/lenilsonjr).